How can foreign investors set up a company in India?

 When selecting a company name, the investors will need to complete an online document, the eForm1, which must be submitted with RoC.
 It is necessary to know that the procedure will require the payment of a small fee and in the case in which the trading name wanted by the investors is not available, they can propose other trading names under the same application.

-What should investors take into consideration when starting a company in India?
+What should investors take into consideration in order to open a company in India?

 Those who want to register a company in India will also have to file the company’s statutory documents (articles of association and memorandum of association) and the documents must contain the signature of a company secretary.
 The registration procedure will incur the payment of specific fees, including thestamp duty.
 If the steps presented above are successfully completed, the investors will receive the certificate of incorporation and other important steps can start, such as theregistration for tax matters.